-Cash and cash equivalents are classified as financial assets as loans and receivables and are accounted for at fair value.
+Cash and cash equivalents are classified as loans and receivables.
 Cash equivalents are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.

 Warrants held through investments are classified as derivative financial assets at FVTPL and are accounted for at fair value.
 For warrants that are not traded on an exchange, no market value is readily available.
 When there are sufficient and reliable observable market inputs, a valuation technique is used; if no such market inputs are available, the warrants are valued at intrinsic value, which is equal to the higher of the market value of the underlying security less the exercise price of the warrant, or zero.